visheshgupta-BA/Credit-Risk-Assessment---MLOps/README.md

 ---

 # Setup Instructions
 Please confirm that `Python >= 3.8` or a later version is present on your system prior to installation.
-This software is designed to be compatible with Windows, Linux, and macOS platforms.
+This software is designed to be compatible with Windows, Linux, and macOS platforms

 # Prerequisities
 1. git